90.1 FM San Luis Obispo | 91.7 FM Paso Robles | 91.1 FM Cayucos | 95.1 FM Lompoc | 90.9 FM Avila

 Carol Tangeman

-Carol started as a newsroom volunteer at KCBX in the summer of 2017, inspired by her daughter's internship with KCBX News.
-She joined the KCBX staff in January, 2018.
-Carol started her radio career at Cal Poly’s KCPR, then moved on to become the director of programming and a morning host at KKUS (US98).
+Carol started her radio career at Cal Poly’s KCPR, then moved on to become the program director and morning host at SLO adult contemporary music station KKUS (US98).
 Her voice was heard on advertisements and on KSBY TV for many years as well.

 Carol’s interest in music and radio started when she was young.
 She began playing guitar at age 8, and still has old cassettes where she is pretending to voice commercials for soap from around that same time period.
-She remembers setting her alarm for midnight to listen to San Francisco station KFRC, because their first female DJ was working overnights.
+Carol remembers setting her alarm for midnight to listen to San Francisco station KFRC, because their first female DJ was working overnights.

-Carol is the local host for Morning Edition, produces news and feature stories for KCBX, and produces our radio magazine Issues & Ideas.
+She contributes interviews and feature stories to KCBX, and produced our radio magazine "Issues & Ideas" for several years.
 She loves the NPR style of storytelling, and is grateful to have the opportunity to share stories of the Central Coast.